akullpp/awesome-java/README.md

 _Tools that handle the distribution of applications in native formats._

 - [Boxfuse ![c]](https://boxfuse.com) - Deployment of JVM applications to AWS using the principles of immutable infrastructure.
-- [Capsule](http://www.capsule.io) - Simple and powerful packaging and deployment.
+- [Capsule](https://github.com/puniverse/capsule) - Simple and powerful packaging and deployment.
 A fat JAR on steroids, or a "Docker for Java" that supports JVM-optimized containers.
 - [Central Repository](https://search.maven.org) - Largest binary component repository available as a free service to the open-source community.
 Default used by Apache Maven, and available in all other build tools.
 - [IzPack](http://izpack.org) - Setup authoring tool for cross-platform deployments.
 - [jlink.online](https://github.com/cilki/jlink.online) - Builds optimized runtimes over HTTP.
-- [Nexus ![c]](https://www.sonatype.com/nexus/solution-overview) - Binary management with proxy and caching capabilities.
+- [Nexus ![c]](https://www.sonatype.com) - Binary management with proxy and caching capabilities.
-- [packr](https://github.com/libgdx/packr) - Packs JARs, assets and the JVM for native distribution on Windows, Linux and Mac OS X.
+- [packr](https://github.com/libgdx/packr) - Packs JARs, assets and the JVM for native distribution on Windows, Linux and macOS.
 - [really-executable-jars-maven-plugin](https://github.com/brianm/really-executable-jars-maven-plugin) - Maven plugin for making self-executing JARs.

 ### Document Processing